osiegmar/logback-gelf/UPGRADE.md

 ## Upgrade from 4.x to 5.x
 * Version 5.0.0 of this library upgraded from Java 8 to Java 11.
 * UDP compression configuration changed from `useCompression` to `compressionMethod` and now defaults to GZIP instead of ZLIB.
+* Default of `includeMarker` changed to `false`.
+Serialization format of markers has changed.

 ## Upgrade from 3.x to 4.x
 * No changes on the configuration were introduced.
 All changes are only relevant if used programmatically.